 - 2.25.
 It is hoped that most concerns can be expressed and resolved on an informal basis. - 2.26.
 Concerns should be raised with the relevant member of staff or the Principal.
 Complainants should not approach individual Governors to raise concerns or complaints (unless outlined below).
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure.
-If the issue remains unresolved, the next step is to make a formal complaint.
+If the issue remains unresolved in the timeframe outlined by the Principal (or delegated member of staff) at this stage then the next step is to make a formal complaint.